fltech-imbal/imbal/sphinx/source/imbal/regression/lime_explain_tabular_sample.md

 src="../../_static/regression/lime_tabular_explanation/lime_tabular_explanation_example_incorrect.png"/>

 Below is an example of the resulting HTML plot for the explanation of the correct class for the incorrectly predicted sample shown above.
+Note that the prediction shown is the same, despite the value being explained being overridden.
+Still, the explained values have been updated to reflect the desired override value.

 ```python
 >>> imbal.regression.lime_tabular_explanation(